University of Auckland Law School: Student activities

 Auckland Law School is the home of volunteer (pro-bono legal services) organisation, the Equal Justice Project.
 Founded in 2005 by students Eesvan Kirshnan and Peter Williams with the aim of promoting equal access to justice in Auckland.
 It is one of the largest pro bono organisations in New Zealand.

 The University of Auckland Mooting Society was formed in 2014 and is the first society of its kind in New Zealand.
 Throughout the year the Society offers a variety of seminars and workshops to assist students with compulsory academic moots.
 The John Haigh Memorial Moot was established in 2014 in memory of John Haigh QC (LLB '71), a highly respected barrister and alumnus of Auckland Law School.
 The 2014 final was judged by Harrison, Toogood and Moore JJ in the Auckland High Court.
-The moot provides a valuable opportunity for third-year and above students to develop and enhance their advocacy skills.
+The moot provides an opportunity for third-year and above students to develop and enhance their advocacy skills.
 In 2020, the University of Auckland Mooting Society is one of the largest clubs at Auckland Law School.
-They run five prestigious moots aimed at facilitating and developing mooting and advocacy.
+They run five moots aimed at facilitating and developing mooting and advocacy.

-An elected student body, the Auckland University Law Students' Society, represents and advocates for law students and to help provide opportunities which complement legal studies.
-AULSS help organise social events such as "Steins", publication of the serious academic Law Review, an annual Law Revue, mooting competitions, and participation in sports and events such as the Round the Bays fun run.
+An elected student body, the Auckland University Law Students' Society, represents and advocates for law students and helps to provide opportunities which complement legal studies.
+AULSS help organize social events such as "Steins", publication of the serious academic Law Review, an annual Law Revue, mooting competitions, and participation in sports and events such as the Round the Bays fun run.
 Law students traditionally dominate both competition and administration of both the Auckland University Debating Association and the Auckland Debating Association.